 Each month, Statistics Canada releases preliminary job vacancy data for the current month and revised data for the previous month.
 As job vacancy data are released, in three-month moving averages, the preliminary data are calculated from one month of preliminary and two months of revised data.
 From time to time, a historical revision is undertaken to account for changes related to new data sources, revised industry classifications, and frame changes.
 The job vacancy data series is revised at this time.

 Job vacancy estimates are not currently seasonally adjusted.
-It is not yet possible to perform seasonal adjustment, as this process requires at least five years of data.
-When at least five years of data have been collected, seasonal adjustment will be integrated into the program.
+It is not yet possible to perform seasonal adjustment, as this process requires at least seven years of data.
+When at least seven years of data have been collected, seasonal adjustment could be integrated into the program.
 Changes in the number and job vacancy rates, from one period to the next, will contain seasonal, as well as non-seasonal variation.
 Furthermore, given that this is a new data series, long term trends are not yet established and therefore, data should be interpreted with caution.

 Given that the target information for the Job Vacancy Statistics (JVS) program is a relatively infrequent occurrence in the population, the coefficients of variation for the monthly estimates from the JVS program are generally high.
 However, these coefficients of variation (CVs) are examined on a monthly basis to identify domains having unusually high values, and to determine the causes of these fluctuations.
 If a problem in the survey process that is not simply due to sampling is discovered in this analysis, the problem will be addressed prior to data release.